 During the summer, The Parks sets up a big movie screen in the garden and, thanks to local sponsors, hosts a movie night for the entire community.
 Old classics as well as modern films are screened at 8 pm on the first Friday of the month.
 This year, the movies include African Queen, Rear Window, Roman Holiday, and North By Northwest.
 Come with your picnic basket and blanket and enjoy the show!

-To see all of the fun events happening at The Park this summer, check out The Judy Black Memorial Park and Garden’s website at www.thejudyblackparkandgardens.org.
+To see all of the fun events happening at Judy Black Memorial Park and Gardens check out their website at www.judyblackpark.org.